timps1/Predicting-Power-Outages/README.md

 We feel as though we cannot make TransPower data publicly available, so please send us an email for these files.
-We can provide USA data as this is available online
+Please also request the USA data as this file is too big for github